garrandall/popular-music-data/tracks/ask-of-you-raphael-saadiq.md

 It's just because of you
 (It's just because it's you)

-See, time is all we need {Time}
+See, time is all we need
 Sing it, partner
 And time is all we have
 Just show me the place
-{I really love you} I really love you
+ I really love you
-{I love you Deja} I love you Deja, love
+ I love you Deja, love

 Just give me all your lovin'
 (All your love)